k-roby/cybersecurity-portfolio/README.md

 - **Java**: Foundational programming and secure coding practices
 - **Gadot Engine**: 2D game development demonstrating creative problem-solving
 - **Cloud and AI Experience**:
-- Familiar with cloud security concepts (IAM, CSPM, CASB, shared responsibility model)
+- Familiar with cloud security concepts
-- Exposire to cloud platforms (AWS, Microsoft Azure fundamentals)
+- Exposire to cloud platforms
 - Use of AI-driven tools like GitHub Copilot and CHatGPY for secure code generation, log review, and security automation exploration

 ## About Me